 So first, we need to satisfy the back log, and then we put in some more.
-We want to raise a good sized lump - say the size of a golf ball on a 12-16 oz. puppy, or dosage for the ringer is generally 5 -10 ml per pound.
+We want to raise a good sized lump - say the size of the pups head, or dosage for the ringer is generally 5 -10 ml per pound.

-We want that golf ball to stay there a while.
-If it does, we can safely leave the puppy for a couple of hours.
+We want that lump to stay there a while.
+If it does, you won't have to worry about fluid replacement for some hours.
 As time goes by, the fluids in this reservoir will be absorbed and the lump will disappear.
 Also, gravity will take a hand in removing the lump, shifting any spare fluids down around the neck.